Do you know there are things that trick your mind into thinking it’s love at first sight? And understanding that can seem a little complicated.

 According to certain metaphysical belief systems, souls are divided when they descend to earth from the heavens.
 When these twin souls meet on earth, it is a reunion rather than a brand new meeting.

-Thus, it follows that falling in love at first sight could actually signify this type of metaphysical reunion.
+Thus, it follows that falling in love, at first sight, could actually signify this type of metaphysical reunion.
+Other belief systems do not account for twin souls but do allow for soulmates, or romantic partners that fit together perfectly.